espkz/pgr-gacha-sim/README.md

   - KR/JP Ideal Cage integrated - Discord: Secator and Veronica: Aegis
   - Where Nightmares Dwell - Liv: Limpidity
     - Weapon/CUB names and assets are from translated equipment
+### Banners
 - Themed Banner and Fate Themed Banner
+- Arrival Banner and Fate Arrival Banner
+  - Selectable units from units after Karenina: Scire (~~I forgot what units are left for the dead and not part of it~~)
 - Base Member Target with possible S-rank check
 - Target Weapon banner (with calibration)
 - Base Weapon banner